top of page

 On March 7, 2016

-To establish and to protect the Maiyoo Keyoh ancestral territory by seeking standing and authority from the courts with a view to obtain official recognition of Aboriginal Title and Rights which are protected under section 35 of the Canadian Constitution.
+To establish and protect the Maiyoo Keyoh ancestral territory by seeking standing and authority from the courts with a view to obtain official recognition of Aboriginal Title and Rights, protected under Section 35 of the Canadian Constitution.

-To protect and preserve the Maiyoo Keyoh ancestral territory by developing responsible resource management plans and by maintaining the territory with a view to commemorating the site.
+To protect and preserve the territory by developing responsible resource management plans and maintaining the land with a view to commemorating the site.

 bottom of page